-Amend the land acquisition bill 2014 to exclude 100 kms along our Northern Borders and 50 kms along our Western borders, required for defence needs ie national security.
+- Amend the land acquisition bill 2014 to exclude 100 km along our northern borders and 50 km along our western borders, required for defence needs i.e. national security. - There is also a need to evolve an integrated infrastructure development plan wherein the NHAI is responsible for constructing the main arteries, a revamped BRO mandated to construct the feeder roads and the army to ensure last mile connectivity through its integral resources of operational works.
+In addition to the plan, the government should constitute a National Infrastructure Development

-There is also a need to evolve an integrated infrastructure development plan where in the NHAI is responsible for constructing the main arteries, a revamped Border Road Organisation mandated to construct the feeder roads and the army to ensure last mile connectivity through its integral resources of operational works.
-In addition to the plan the government should constitute a National Infrastructure Development Board under the Niti Aayog comprising of all relevant ministries including the representatives from the Army and Indian Air Force, fully empowered and accountable to execute and monitor time bound development.
+Board under the Niti Aayog comprising all relevant ministries including representatives from the army and Indian Air Force (IAF), fully empowered and accountable to execute and monitor time-bound development.

-The Border Roads Organisation be reconstituted and reorganized from a work charge organization to a corporation on the lines of Delhi Metro Rail Corporation.
-Reforms in established systems and organizations which have failed to deliver is a must to enable them to perform.
-BRO must restrict itself to only GS Road construction.
-GS Works constitute 65% of BROs total expenditure which is approximately Rs.
-6,000 cr.
+The BRO should be reconstituted and reorganised from a work charge organisation to a corporation on the lines of Delhi Metro Rail Corporation.
+Reforms in established systems and organisations which have failed to deliver are a must to enable them to perform.
+BRO must restrict itself to only GS road construction.
+GS works constitute 65 per cent of BROs total expenditure which is approximately Rs 6,000 crore.

 The HR management of the BRO has been severely affected post acceptance of the Sixth Pay Commission recommendation of NFU to members of the GREF.
-The overall Command being generally and nominally exercised by Army Officers as existed prior to that stage was affected due to a disparity in relative ranks to create a situation that has aggravated further to cause unfortunate and unprecedented management issues.
+The overall command being generally and nominally exercised by army officers as existed prior to that stage was affected due to a disparity in relative ranks to create a situation that has aggravated further to cause unfortunate and unprecedented management issues.
 If the BRO is to serve its stated mission with any modicum of efficiency and professionalism, the imbalance in rank and status issues between the military and civil officers of the organisation require to be settled foremost.
-The grant of NFU to Civilian GREF Officers has adversely impacted the traditional primacy of the command and control of the BRO and its Projects being with Military personnel.
-The grant of NFU to Services Officers is an imperative to rectify the anomaly.
+The grant of NFU to civilian GREF officers has adversely impacted the traditional primacy of the command and control of the BRO and its projects being with military personnel.
+The grant of NFU to services officers is an imperative to rectify the anomaly.